uecasm/Mirality.WatchableValue/README.md

 }
 ```

+The eager variant will always generate a new `Foo` even if nothing is currently subscribed; the lazy variant will wait until someone calls `GetCurrentFoo()`, either directly or from a subscription.

 For best results, you should *never* access `_CurrentFoo` in any way other than as shown above -- and in particular, don't call `GetCurrentFoo()` yourself from the same code flow that calls `Change`; use the return value of `Change` instead if needed (or use local variables for `Foo` or parts thereof, if you don't need the resulting watchable value or change token).

 This implements some thread-safety (atomicity) via `Interlocked.Exchange` and immutable classes, such that even if multiple threads are triggering `Change`, any observers will see consistent results from `GetCurrentFoo()`'s value and change token.
 It does not require additional locking, although you may require locks for other reasons (e.g. during the calculation of the new value, or to throttle recalculations triggered by internal change tokens or events).
-By itself, it does not guarantee that `GenerateNewFoo()` will not be called concurrently, just that only one of the results will be "kept" and it will be consistent.
+By itself, it does not guarantee that `GenerateNewFoo()` will not be called concurrently, just that only one of the results will be "kept" and it will present a consistent view to consumers.

 You can, of course, also supply a name to go with this for debugging purposes.